 Shine Lawyers and McLaughlin & Riordan are conducting a class action against the Commonwealth on behalf of Roo-Roofing Pty Ltd and Matsuh Pty Ltd and eligible home insulation businesses for losses sustained as a result of the early cancellation of the Home Insulation Program (HIP class action).
-Shine Lawyers are the solicitors on the Court record and are responsible for the legal proceedings.
+Shine Lawyers (as ACA Lawyers) are the solicitors on the Court record and are responsible for the legal proceedings.
 McLaughlin & Riordan have a long standing relationship with a large number of the group members and a historical involvement in this dispute.
 A summary of the claim against the Commonwealth is set out below.

 - On 3 February 2009, the Commonwealth made a public announcement that, from 1 July 2009 and for a time-limited period of two and a half years, it would provide funds of $1,600 per home under the HIP to fund the installation of ceiling insulation in a minimum of 2.2 million eligible Australian homes.